-Built in 2012 as a single family house in Stjørdal with footpring of 165 m2 with wooden frame construction with natural ventilation.
+Built in 2012 as a single-family house in Stjørdal with the footprint of 165 m2 with wooden frame construction with natural ventilation.
 Automatically controlled roof windows and four facade windows with sunscreens prevent overheating on hot days and heat loss in colder times.
-User friendly control of the indoor climate through touch panels and LED lighting.
+User-friendly control of the indoor climate through touch panels and LED lighting.
 Thick insulation is installed in roof, walls and floor.
 Low-emission wood stove and fire insert contribute to the heating.
-Furthermore there is extensive use of wood and renewable materials.
-And the house is equipped with solar collectors with area of 18,5 m2.
+Furthermore, there is extensive use of wood and renewable materials.
+And the house is equipped with solar collectors with an area of 18,5 m2.

 Information about Future Active House.

-Document describes vision for future active house including architecture in Nordic and solution as a low energy and high performance building.
-Furthermore are described Active house criteria, energy as half the consumption of a normal house, ventilation to stay fresh and keep warm, putting the air work the natural ventilation, control systems as hands on solution, daylight to let the sun inside including daylight factor consideration, materials and products used to build the house, a crucial quality to achieve a healthy indoor climate, flexible simplicity for interior design, black and bright exterior of a building, local solutions for environment qualities, two years of monitoring to confirm the performance and future active house projects.
+The document describes the vision for the future active house, including architecture in Nordic and solution as low energy and high-performance building.
+Furthermore are defined Active house criteria, energy as half the consumption of a typical house, ventilation to stay fresh and keep warm, putting the air work the natural ventilation, control systems as hands-on solution, daylight to let the sun inside including daylight factor consideration, materials and products used to build the house, a crucial quality to achieve a healthy indoor climate, flexible simplicity for interior design, black and bright exterior of a building, local solutions for environment qualities, two years of monitoring to confirm the performance and future active house projects.